alfi-j/ultra-debugger/README.md

 - **Multiple File Support**: Can debug single files or batches of files.
 - **Configurable Output**: Control what gets saved and where.
 - **Enhanced Detection**: Improved detection of AI-specific code issues.
+- **MCP Integration**: Can be used with MCP-compatible tools and AI assistants.

 ## Limitations